CELPIP Speaking TaskGiving Advice

 Closing & Encouragement

-See how a Band 9–12 response sounds with proper structure and supporting details.
+See how a high-scoring response sounds with clear structure and practical supporting details.

 Scenario: